Vol. 04 · Issue 14 · APR 2026

 • Volume: to taste (this is your overall loudness)

-• Middle: 1 o'clock — a slight mid push keeps the tone from sounding scooped and hollow
+• Middle: 1 o'clock.
+A slight mid push keeps the tone from sounding scooped and hollow (and hollow is death on stage)

 • Presence (via Tone Studio): 1 o'clock

 Tone Studio additions: Add the Studio-quality reverb set to "Spring" type with a medium decay.
-The Twin's onboard reverb is a huge part of its identity — don't skip this.
+The Twin's onboard reverb is a huge part of its identity; skip this and you're leaving half the tone on the table.

 Play this with: a Stratocaster on the neck or middle position.
 Clean arpeggios, fingerpicking, country chicken-picking.
 Think John Mayer's clean tones or Mark Knopfler's fluid leads.

-The Marshall Plexi (1959 Super Lead) cranked to breakup is the sound of classic rock.
-AC/DC, early Van Halen, Hendrix — that thick, harmonically rich crunch that cleans up when you roll back your guitar's volume knob.
+The Marshall Plexi (1959 Super Lead) cranked to breakup IS classic rock.
+AC/DC, early Van Halen, Hendrix.
+That thick, harmonically rich crunch that cleans up when you roll back your guitar's volume knob.

 Settings: